Skip to content

 “The local celebrity dunk tank is back and we also have expanded the carnival section for this year,” she added.

-New businesses like Fishtown-based Gato Skate and Surf Co., founded by Fishtown-native brother duo Hector and Kenneth Ayala, will be unveiling their new clothing and merch line that offers a fresh perspective to the local skate scene that’s steeped in Philly Latino culture.
-Inspired by their father’s passion for skateboarding and surfing, the Ayala brothers create designs depicting a native Taino woman on the decks of skateboards, a mother with hair-curlers talking on the phone for their “Girl Talk” shirt, and released a video to start conversations around the harmonious mix of Latino and skate culture.
+Inspired by their father’s passion for skateboarding and surfing, the Ayala brothers’ designs include a native Taino woman on the decks of skateboards and a mother with hair curlers talking on the phone for their “Girl Talk” T-shirt.
+They’ve also released a video to start conversations around the harmonious mix of Latino and skate culture.

 “I love for our work to be about Philly, but not in the way that everyone else does Philly.
-We want to create it in a way that tells the story of the real people from Philly and this neighborhood,” said Hector Ayala of showcasing their brand at Fishtown Fall Feastivale.
+We want to create it in a way that tells the story of the real people from Philly and this neighborhood,” said Hector Ayala, of showcasing their brand at Fishtown Fall Feastivale.
 “We want people to feel comfortable with the brand where you don’t have to be a skater or a surfer to wear our stuff because again, we’re not just representing skating and surfing — we’re representing all the Latinos in the community.”

 Fishtown Fall Feastivale event information

-Music, food and vendors
+Music, food, and vendors

-Families with young children can enjoy face painting and entire section of the festival dedicated to carnival attractions.
+Families with young children can enjoy face painting and an entire section of the festival dedicated to carnival attractions.
 Adults 21 and over have the neighborhood’s craft beer and cocktails to peruse.

 Three concert stages will be placed throughout the festival featuring DJs, including one at Johnny Brenda’s.
-A fourth stage at Frankford Hall will highlight Bavarian folk music and dancing in honor of the German beer Oktoberfest.
+A fourth stage at Frankford Hall will highlight Bavarian folk music and dancing in honor of the German beer fest Oktoberfest.

-A record 40 food vendors will be on deck including Stephen Starr-helmed Mexican restaurant LMNO, homemade Polish kitchen MOM MOM’S KITCHEN, and Germantown’s halal chicken and seafood spot Cluck and Gills.
+A record 40 food vendors will be on deck, including Stephen Starr-helmed Mexican restaurant LMNO, homemade Polish kitchen Mom Mom’s Kitchen, and Germantown’s halal chicken and seafood spot Cluck and Gills.
 Plus, a bevy of various drinks on offer from the likes of craft brewer Evil Genius Beer Company, canned cocktail and seltzer makers Two Robbers Spirits Co., fresh and healthy Mama Smoothies, and Front Street Cafe serving up spiked blood-orange sangria and strawberry lemonade.

-The hometown flair doesn’t stop with food.
-There’s even vendors selling clothes, jewelry, health products, sports and recreation activities, and so much more.
-Philly sports merch legends at Art History 101, whose clothing has been worn by Eagles coaches and players, will be on display.
-A swath of hand-made jewelers, including Winola Jewelry, Cutie Pie Jewlery, Selah Jewelry Design, Everything You See Jewelry, will have unique pieces on display.
+Philly sports merch legends at Art History 101, whose clothing has been worn by Eagles coaches and players, will have a display.
+A swath of handmade jewelry artists, including Winola Jewelry, Cutie Pie Jewlery, Selah Jewelry Design, Everything You See Jewelry, will also have pieces on display.

 How to get there

 Festival organizers strongly encourage attendees to walk, bike, or take public transit.
-Car parking in Fishtown is already tough, so , organizers are asking for attendees to alleviate that struggle by taking a car-free route.
+Car parking in Fishtown is already tough, so organizers are asking for attendees to alleviate that struggle by taking a car-free route.

-The closest SEPTA stop is the Girard Station on the Market-Frankford Line (MFL), which can be reached by transferring from the Broad Street Line (BSL) or Regional Rail lines when transferring from Fern Rock Transporation Center.
-Plenty of bus routes drive pass or through the festival’s footprint on Frankford Avenue.
-The #5 bus that usually runs along Frankford Avenue will be detoured to Front Street.
-Indego Bike stations are located near the festival including the station at the MFL Girard Station or at Frankford Avenue & Belgrade Street.
+Plenty of bus routes run near the festival’s footprint on Frankford Avenue.
+The Route 5 bus that usually runs along Frankford Avenue will be detoured to Front Street.
+Indego Bike stations are located near the festival, including at the MFL Girard Station and at Frankford Avenue and Belgrade Street.

 Cars parked on the footprint of the festival will be courtesy towed starting at 3 a.m. on Saturday, Sept.
 28. Here is The Inquirer’s guide on what to do if your car is courtesy towed.